ssquadteam/FancyPlugins/docs/src/index.md

 ---
 # Welcome

-Welcome to the Fancy Innovations documentation!
+Welcome to the FancyPlugins documentation!
 This is the place where you can find all the information you need to get started with our products.